akapkotel/light_raycasting/README.md

 It requires more optimizations:

-1. For now it works only for static obstacles
+1. For now it works only for static obstacles - positions of polygons vertices are calculated once at the start.
+Dynamic updates of obsatcles-corners would cost a lot of computing power which is already entirely consumed by raycasting.
 2. It requires the enclosed FOV (it must treat screen edges as outermost 'walls' encapsulating the scene)
 3. It does not scale-up: with 9 squared-obstacles on the screen it calculates all raycasts in between 0.0085s to 0.04s, which means that in the worst scenario the simulation is restricted to not more that 20 FPS!
 I have to find way to